 Doing things that make leaders great can be rare

 Effective leadership is a persistent problem.
 It seems that hardly anyone knows how to do it.
-The only saving grace is that many who are supposed to lead recognize that they don’t know how.
-Here are seven things that make leaders great.
-If you can be effective in these, then your reputation will skyrocket.
+The only saving grace is that many who are supposed to lead recognize that they don’t know-how.
+Here are seven everyday habits of effectively engaged leaders.
+If you can be effective in these, then your engagement with your team and your reputation will skyrocket.

 If you’re unkind to them as well, then you’ll make them feel that they have no means to escape.
 The result will be that they’ll be even less effective.
-But, if you are nice to them, then work will begin to seem like something of an oasis.
-Your employees will look forward to getting there and to doing what needs to be done.
+Effectively engaged leaders are simply kind.
+When they are kind to their employees, then work begins to seem like an oasis.
+Employees look forward to getting there and to doing what needs to be done.

-Remember that your people are not the enemy.
+Remember people are not the enemy.
 If you treat them as your allies, then they’ll have your back.

 Far too many people in senior positions believe that no news is good news; that people should act like grown-ups and recognize that if there’s a problem, then they can be sure that someone above them will let them know.
-That’s not what make leaders great.
-That’s abdication.
+That’s not what makes effectively engaged leaders That’s abdication.